Dr Adrian Bevan

 Adrian was physics coordinator for the SuperB experiment until the cancellation of the project at the end of 2012.
 His particular interest involved understanding the interplay between different observables and the multitude of hypothesised models of new physics extensions to the Standard Model of Particle Physics.
 It is not clear, a priori, how a single measurement can be used to guarantee that one can elucidate the structure of new physics, as that requires the luxury of hindsight that comes to pass with some discovery having been made.
 Instead the old fashioned approach of understanding patterns of deviation from expected behaviour and correlating otherwise unrelated effects together to build a higher theory is the approach we have to adopt in order to make progress in the field of particle physics at this time.
 As a contribution to this effort, Adrian's particular interests of quark and lepton changing processes, and in particular CP violation in B and D decays may play a role in elucidating the structure of the lagrangian describing nature at the next level.
 Notable research in this area include pioneering the measurement of the unitarity triangle angles α and β using a number of different decay channels, and more recently, a pedagogical overview of how to perform time-dependent CP violation measurements at existing and future facilities, and how such measurements relate to charm mixing and the charm unitarity triangle.

-Adrian has represented QMUL on the Particle Physics User Advisory Committee, and been called upon to review proposals for for research councils Canada, Switzerland, the UK and for the ERC.
+Adrian has represented QMUL on the Particle Physics User Advisory Committee, and been called upon to review proposals for research councils in Canada, Slovenia, Switzerland, the UK and for the ERC.
 He has also organised a number of national and international meetings over the years.
-Most recently Adrian organised the 1st SuperB Collaboration meeting (Sept.
-2011), and the Institute of Physics Joint HEPP and APP group meeting 2012, which was held at QMUL and is planning a workshop on the Interplay between Particle and Astroparticle physics to be held in 2014 (IPA 2014).
+Adrian organised the 1st SuperB Collaboration meeting (Sept.
+2011), and the Institute of Physics Joint HEPP and APP group meeting 2012, which was held at QMUL, a workshop on the Interplay between Particle and Astroparticle physics held in 2014 (IPA 2014) and 50 years of CP Violation also in 2014.
+He is a member of the STFC PPRP and on the LHCb Upgrade, ALICE and JLab STFC oversight committees.

-Adrian is one of five general editors of the Physics of the B Factories book project, which is nearing completion.
-This book aims to provide a pedagogical review of the B factories, as well as the analysis tools and results that were developed over the past 13 years in order to test the Standard Model of Particle Physics.
-On completion this will be published in EPJC, and appear as a book by Springer.
-The PBF is now available on the archive.
+Adrian is one of five general editors of the Physics of the B Factories book project, which has been published in EPJC.
+This book provides a pedagogical review of the B factories, as well as the analysis tools and results that were developed from 1999-2012 in order to test the Standard Model of Particle Physics.
+The PBF is available on the archive.

 In addition to this he has written a book on statistics published by Cambridge University Press entitled "Statistical data analysis for the physical sciences".